 animals, and buildings.

-The digital collection is a joint project between the Dallas Museum of Art, SMU's Bywaters Special Collections, and SMU's norwick Center for Digital Services (nCDS).
-It is part of a growing number of digital collections
+The digital collection is a joint project between the Dallas Museum of Art, SMU's Bywaters Special Collections, and SMU's Norwick Center for Digital Solutions (nCDS).

 The Life and Work of Otis Dozier